 Whistler's key metrics are indexed against the average of the competitive mountain destinations.
 This average is of all competitive destinations and includes Whistler.
+Note that an index of 100 is average.

 For measures of distance it is desirable to have a low index (meaning that Whistler is closer to these amenities / attractions / infrastructure areas)